wecarrasco/react-boilerplate/README.md

 And the result would be the code generated from `create-react-app` plus all the other things we need to satisfy the requirements in https://gist.github.com/bsommardahl/c2d57d51242b2336b7876f20fcf16ac6.

 ## Contributions
 Contributions are welcome.
-Please base your branches off of `master` but don't plan on merging it back in to `master`.
-The deltas from your branch will be used to craft the yeoman generator or sub-generators.
+Please base your branches off of `master`.